Civil War: Texas Secedes from the United States

 Overview

 In this experience, students begin by defining civil war.
 Then they examine the issues causing conflict between the North and the South.
 Next they learn about the secession of Texas and other southern states, and they analyze a map of the Union and the Confederate states.
-Finally students choose one of three people—Sam Houston, a plantation owner, or a non-slave owner—and write a journal entry from that person’s point of view.
+Finally students choose one of three people—Sam Houston, a plantation owner, someone who didn’t enslave people—and explain that person’s point of view about secession.

 Estimated duration: 35-45 minutes